scavicchio/Easy-Walton-Miner/README.md

 **The most recent release can always be downloaded from the Releases page.**

+## Using Extra Data
+If you want to include extra data in the blocks you mine so that you can track your rigs, we reccommend using the LITE versions of the miner.
+All you need to do is edit the batch file in notepad and replace "--extradata "easyMiner"" with whatever unique phrase you want to use.
+Then you can head on [over here](easyWaltonTracker.us-east-2.elasticbeanstalk.com) to view the data.

 ## Installation ("Full" Version)
 This is the version you want if you want a lot of customization options, logging features, and other future improvements.
 Runs in Python which may or may not have an impact on performance depending on your machine. **If you experience a low hash rate with this version, try the Lite version.**
 1) Extract the ```easyWaltonMiner-Fullv1.6.1.zip``` file wherever you would like.